Ritavdas/Automation/README.md

 # Automation
-Automated microsodt edge browser to open a webpage, fill in details and submit those details.<br>
+Automated microsoft edge browser to open a webpage, fill in details and submit those details.<br>
 used the webdriver package imported from selenium framework.